ThomasMertes/seed7/src/read_me.txt

                libraries required by the Seed7 runtime library.
                E.g. libraries for math or socket.

-  SYSTEM_BIGINT_LIBS Options to link system bigint libraries to a
+  SYSTEM_BIGINT_LIBS: Options to link system bigint libraries to a
                      compiled program.
 This is intended for options to link libraries required by the Seed7 bigint.s7i runtime library (e.g.: "-lgmp").